 Statistics – facts or pieces of information generated from a set of numerical data – are crucial for the European Central Bank (ECB).
-Much of our work, be it related to our core monetary policy function, financial stability or banking supervision, depends on high-quality statistics – a necessity for making informed decisions that affect the daily lives of the people living in the countries that use the euro.
+Much of ECB's work, be it related to it's core monetary policy function, financial stability or banking supervision, depends on high-quality statistics – a necessity for making informed decisions that affect the daily lives of the people living in the countries that use the euro.

 The analysis of economic, monetary and financial developments prepared for each monetary policy meeting is a clear example of why statistics matter for the ECB and the economy.
 These statistics serve as a key input for the Governing Council’s monetary policy decisions, which in turn influence the interest rates people and businesses pay.
 Indirectly, statistics affect the lives of many.

 The importance of high-quality and independent statistics

 Sound decisions require high-quality statistics.
 So we adhere to strict standards to ensure that ECB statistics are accurate, consistent, timely, and produced in line with international standards without any outside interference.
 The independence of official statistics is fundamental for safeguarding their quality.
 It is enshrined in European legislation to avoid political influence and conflicts of interest that could affect the provision of data.
 This ensures people can trust such data when it is used as a basis for policies affecting their daily lives.